Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Rich, festive, and completely dairy free and gluten free, this Peppermint Chocolate Muffins Recipe is the perfect holiday treat!
-Made with simple ingredients, these Christmas muffins have a cakey yet fluffy texture and are bursting with rich chocolate and refreshing peppermint in every bite.
-Baked in the oven in minutes, they’re perfect for quick breakfasts, after-school treats, edible gifts, desserts and more!
+Rich, festive, and completely dairy-free and gluten-free, these Peppermint Chocolate Muffins are the perfect holiday treat!
+Made with simple ingredients, these have a fluffy texture and are bursting with rich chocolate and refreshing peppermint in every bite.
+They’re perfect for quick breakfasts, after-school treats, edible gifts, desserts and more!

 The Treat Santa Really Wants This Year

 The Christmas season is in full swing!
 Roads are filled with people out shopping, the sweet sound of Christmas music fills your ears everywhere you go, and there just seems to be a general sense of cheer in the air.
-Am I right?
-Whether or not you celebrate, I think we can all agree that there’s just something so special about this time of year.
 While the festivities are fun, I know the one thing we all look forward to is the treats that come along with the season!

 A pan of baked gluten free chocolate peppermint muffins topped with crushed candies.